tcarnachan/Mini-Git/README.md

 | hash-object | Compute object hash and optionally create an object from a file |
 | ls-tree | List the contents of a tree object |
 | write-tree | Create a tree object from the current directory |

+## To implement
+- clone
+- push
+- pull